jconstantine627752-maker/Odysseus/README.md

 ## Platform Overview

 Odysseus is a comprehensive AI trading platform that integrates Coinbase's X402 payment protocol for next-generation machine-to-machine payments.
 The platform enables AI agents to autonomously pay for premium trading services using USDC micropayments across multiple blockchain networks.
+Think of a exchange, this can also be used to run experiments on AI behavior.
+If a certain type of LLM is greedy.

 ```mermaid
 graph TB